There is a misconception among some young people that medications are safe to use without a prescription

 - Always safely dispose of all leftover or expired medications – it’s a simple way to protect your family and the environment.

-Protect your kids – Talk with them about the importance of using medications only as prescribed.
+Talk with your kids about the importance of using medications only as prescribed

 Ready to begin that conversation?
 Here are a few tips that might help you: